Scrashdown/PRU-Audio-Processing/Report/Report.md

 The DATA pin of the microphone is then connected to a pin of the board which is multiplexed to the PRU.

 **TODO: add a picture showing the pins of the microphones, maybe how one microphone is connected to the board**

+Since we are using 6 microphones, we could use 6 pins on the board for the microphone's DATA outputs, however it is possible to connect 2 microphones per board's pin.
+To achieve this, we set one of the SELECT lines of the microphones to 2 different values.
+By doing this, one of the microphones will have data ready just after the rising edge of the input clock, while the other one will have data ready just after the falling edge. **TODO: talk about the resistor used to avoid short-circuits.**

+Doing this has a drawback however, for each round of processing (processing all the channels) we need to wait for `t_dv` twice instead of only once with the 'simple' solution using 6 pins.
+This is because in this case we have to wait for a clock edge twice.
+According to the microphone's datasheet, `t_dv` can go up to 125 ns, which is 25 cycles of the PRU at its 200 MHz clock rate.
+Although not a huge advantage in performance it is still significant.
+However, the current Octopus board uses the 3 pins for 6 microphones, so we have to deal with this drawback.

 **TODO: add a picture of the microphones timing diagram**